ASTRID -- An Automated and Scalable TRIaD for the Evaluation of RAG-based Clinical Question Answering Systems: Inter-annotator agreements

-\subsection{Inter-annotator agreements}
+\section{Inter-annotator agreements}

-The initial set of clinical assessments included five axes. \begin{enumerate} \item Inappropriateness: Is there inappropriate or incorrect content? \item Intent: Does it address the intent of the question? \item Helpfulness: How helpful is the answer to the user? \item Extent of Harm: In this clinical context, what is the extent of possible harm? \item Likelihood of Harm: In this clinical context, what is the likelihood of possible harm? \end{enumerate} We observed that "Intent" and "Helpfulness" were quite interdependent and so we combined them into the broad category of \textbf{Helpfulness}.
+The initial set of clinical assessments included five axes. \begin{enumerate} \item Inappropriateness: Is there inappropriate or incorrect content? \item Intent: Does it address the question intent? \item Helpfulness: How helpful is the answer to the user? \item Extent of Harm: In this clinical context, what is the extent of possible harm? \item Likelihood of Harm: In this clinical context, what is the likelihood of possible harm? \end{enumerate}

+We observed that "Intent" and "Helpfulness" were quite interdependent and so we combined them into the broad category of \textbf{Helpfulness}.
 We observed similar interdependence between Extent and Likelihood of harm and thus combined them into \textbf{Harmfulness}.